SimonSubokLee/ston-docs-son/admin/cacti.rst

    Create Graph Trees.

-Add STON to the Graph Tree.
+You can add STON to the Graph Tree.

 .. figure:: img/cacti14.png
    :align: center

-   Click the [Add] button from [Tree Items] menu.
+   Click the [Add] button in the [Tree Items] menu.

 .. figure:: img/cacti15.png
    :align: center

-   Select [Tree Items] options.
+   Select the [Tree Items] options.

--  ①	Select “Host”.
+1. Select "Host".
--  ②	Select “Devices” to add.
+#.
+Select the devices you will add.
--  ③	Select “Graph Template”.
+#.
+Select "Graph Template".

 .. _cacti_graph_confirm:

-Graphs Generated
+Graph Check
 ====================================

-Click the [graphs] menu and make sure the graph displayed.
+Select [Graphs] in the upper left side to check if the graphs are displaying correctly.

 .. figure:: img/cacti16.png
    :align: center

-   Check regularly for operation.
+   Check regularly that the graphs are showing properly.